ezesil/Hubcon/README.md

 ## 🏆 Why Hubcon?

-- **Developer Experience**: Write once, use everywhere contracts, never integrate again
+- **Developer Experience**: Write once, use everywhere, never think about transport again
 - **Performance**: Optimized for high-throughput scenarios
-- **Flexibility**: HTTP or WebSocket, your choice
+- **Flexibility**: HTTP or WebSocket, your contract, your choice
 - **Real-time**: Built-in subscription and streaming support
 - **Maintainable**: Strong typing and compile-time validation
 - **Scalable**: Efficient resource management and connection pooling

+## Where did Hubcon come from?

+Hubcon started as controllers for SignalR.
+I hated having to register every message manually, so i made a custom abstract Hub class, which meant controllers for both server and client.
+Both would implement controllers and their contracts.

+It was good but... **It was simply not enough**.

+I explored GraphQL (HotChocolate) as a transport layer for hubcon, and it worked great, until i saw how limiting it is for clients and general capabilities.
+Not to mention how hard it was to simply configure a little, **just a little** more custom solution.
+Not to mention it **always broke** the IObservable<T>'s it generated, making everything **harder to implement**.

+So i made my own websocket messaging protocol.

+Implemented a better subscription system which doesn't break when the connection is lost, it just waits for the reconnection and re-subscribes, and everything works as always.

+Implemented an ingest system.
+Servers can receive one or multiple IAsyncEnumerable<T>'s from the client and consume them in multiple tasks.

+Implemented a seamless method method calling system, through HTTP or Websockets, as you wish.

+Implemented a lightweight custom middleware pipeline with extended details about the operation, and the parsed request.

+Just because... **I hate manual integrations**.

 ## 📄 License

-This project is licensed under a Personal Use License - see the [LICENSE](LICENSE) file for details.
+This project is licensed, for now, under a Personal Use License - see the [LICENSE](LICENSE) file for details.

 ## 🤝 Contributing